qaixerabbas/deepds/README.md

 ## Citation

-If you find this code useful in your research or project, please consider citing it:
+If you use this code in your research or project, please consider citing it:

 ```
 @misc{qaixerabbas/deepds,